Theses at the Institute of Transport and Automation Technology

 Contact person

-• Master thesis: Development of a real-time capable tracking system with multi-object recognition for the manipulation of samples in an acoustic levitator
+• Master Thesis: Optimization of a real-time capable tracking system with multi-object recognition for the manipulation of samples in an acoustic levitator

 Description